MicrosoftDocs/IIS.Administration-docs/IIS-Administration/api/crud.md

 ## Delete (DELETE)

-Resources are deleted by sending HTTP DELETE requests to the URL that the resource is located at.
+Resources are deleted by sending an HTTP DELETE request to the URL that the resource is located at.
 This is the URL that contains the **id** of the resource.